 Regalbuto says that extra time allows her to clean up, collect herself, and get the kids out the door in an organized manner.
 “I start the night before with loading the dishwasher or getting kids to load it, so in the morning I can unload it,” she says.
 “Doing a little planning can keep things rolling along and prevent tasks from getting backed up (read: piles of dishes in the sink).
 But beware of these ways you’re using the dishwasher wrong.

 They put like with like

 Regalbuto suggests keeping baskets near the front door for shoes, bags, and sports equipment.
 Put keys in the same spot every day—on a hook or in a designated bowl on the console, so you never misplace them.
 “Coats go on hooks or hung up immediately,” she says.
 “We have one junk drawer and only one.
 All bills go in the same place to be handled once.
 When you spend six minutes cleaning up and putting away, you save hours of looking, searching, and cleaning.”
-Here are 38 things your housecleaner wants you to know.
+These are the things your housecleaner knows about you.

 They look from floor to ceiling

 Cobwebs and dust bunnies are a clear sign of a neglected home, so do a quick visual scan to make sure you don’t have any.
 “In each room start at the top—look up to see if there are cobwebs, and down to see if there are dust bunnies,” Regalbuto says.
 “Pick one room from which to remove any cobwebs—it takes less than five minutes and it makes a huge difference.”